nathanreyes/blog/content/articles/vue-screen-utils.md

 </script>
 ```

-Here, there is clearly less mental overhead involved in understanding the objective, which is simply evaluating a query.
-Less code allows our component to be more easily understood in real-world use, and makes working with media queries more maintainable since it is relegated to a single function.
+Here, there is clearly less mental overhead involved in understanding the primary objective, which is evaluating a media query.
+Less code allows our component to be more easily understood in real-world use and makes working with media queries more maintainable since it is relegated to a single function.

 ```js
 // useMediaQuery.ts